All Welcome

 Persons under 18 years are welcome to paricipate but must be accompanied by an adult family or approved club member, i.e. in terms of Safeguarding best practice.

-If you would like to be included in the rota please contact the co-ordinator for the hour or hours you are interested in taking:
+If you would like to be included in the rota please contact the co-ordinator for the hour or hours you are interested in taking.
+The co-ordinators are:

 TF – Theresa Foley 086 3241269